 Your 3-hour long trip will be full of great views!
 Here’s how to get your train ticket.

 There are 3 ways to book a seat on a train in Vietnam:

 - Book online on the Vietnamese railway website dsvn.vn.
 After you choose your seat, date and time, you will have to go yourself to the nearest train station with the e-mail confirmation in order to pay for your ticket in VND cash (unless you have a Vietnamese credit card to proceed with payment online, foreign cards are not accepted).
 You don’t need to go to the station you are leaving from to collect your tickets, for example we got our tickets to travel from Nha Trang to Da Nang when we were in Dalat station!

-- Book online on baolau.vn or on amt.12go.asia, both very nice and clear websites which allow you to use all the main global credit cards.
+- Book online on amt.12go.asia, a very nice and clear website which allows you to use all the main global credit cards.
 Prices are fair, same as on the Vietnamese one, you will only have to pay a processing fee (around 1.5$).
 You will receive your e-tickets straight to your e-mail, and you will have to show it when you board the train.
 We used it when we were in Cambodia to buy tickets from Ho Chi Minh to Phan Thiet, it was a very nice surprise, sometimes we can’t even use this simple system back home in Italy!

-3. Just head to the train station and buy the ticket that suits you.
-Most of the employees can speak a basic English which is enough to make the job.
+- Just head to the train station and buy the ticket that suits you.
+Most of the employees can speak a basic English which is enough to do the job.

 What seat/bed do I need to buy?

 It depends on how long your journey is.
 The Da Nang to Hue train is a 3-hour ride, so a seat is the best option, just skip to the seat type info.